mohanprasath-de/aws-movie-data-batchprocessing/README.md

-## QUALITY MOVIE DATA ANALYSIS
+# QUALITY MOVIE DATA ANALYSIS
-Batch Processing - Analysisng the movie data to get the quality movie based on ratings and extra quality metrics
+Batch Processing - Analysing the movie data to get the quality movie based on ratings and extra quality metrics

 ## TECHNOLOGIES